jesseharold/RPS-Multiplayer/README.md

 For homework, week 7, UCLA coding boot camp

 ## TODO:
- * change button setname click event to push a new player on to the array, rather than static player ids
  * hide other player's move until you make your move
- * restrict players to two
  * display who's connected, # of non-players watching
  * when a player disconnects, put game back into waiting for players mode
  * add chat